 Teams provide mutual aid assistance as needed to Metro Nashville Police Department and or surrounding agencies.

-K-9 Officer Gauge and his handler, Sergeant Jason Bates
+K-9 Officer Dyno and his handler, Lieutenant Jason Bates

 K-9 Officer Harvey and his handler, Sergeant Ray Stanard